The Scorecard Problem.

 The recovery

-If the scorecard is going to inevitably be the architecture of your second decade, then whatever you measure now, your team will spend the next ten years becoming.
-That is not meant to be a metaphor, rather a description of how organizations actually work.
+If the scorecard is going to inevitably shape your second decade, then whatever you measure now, your team will spend the next ten years becoming.
+That is not a metaphor.
+That is a description of how organizations actually work.
 There is no exemption for ministry or for sincerity of intent.
 The dashboard does not care what you meant.
-It simply forms what it forms.
+It forms what it forms.

-Choose, then, with seriousness and intentionality — not convenience or tradition.
-Choose with the awareness that what you count is what you will, in time, become.
-And choose, finally, with the recognition that the scorecard is one of the most theologically loaded instruments in the modern organization — and that the leader who treats it as a spreadsheet exercise is, inadvertently, allowing a spreadsheet to disciple their team.
+So my challenge to you is to choose, with seriousness and intentionality.
+Not convenience.
+And definitely not tradition.
+Choose with the awareness that what you count is what you will, over time, become.
+And know this: the scorecard is one of the most theologically loaded instruments in the modern organization.
+The leader who treats it as a spreadsheet exercise is, without meaning to, letting a spreadsheet disciple the team.

 — Brandon Harvath